Walker County Landfill

 C&D = received Monday, Wednesday & Friday all customers

 The Walker County Landfill provides an essential service to the community, as the proper disposal of waste reduces health hazards and environmental concerns.
 In order to help mitigate the spread of COVID-19, residents are asked to limit non-essential outings and observe several new guidelines:

-- Limit trips
+- Please limit trips